 To address these issues, the federal Office for Victims of Crime (OVC) has funded a number of legal service initiatives over the years that target increasing victims’ rights assertion and enforcement, including the Wraparound Victim Legal Assistance Network and Increasing Legal Access to Rural Victims of Crime Projects.
 The most recent of these is the Rights In Systems Enforced – RISE Project.
 RISE is a national effort built upon lessons learned from previous rights enforcement projects.
 RISE positions NCVLI as the national training & technical assistance (TTA) provider to six competitively selected subgrantee rights enforcement legal clinics.

 Click on the buttons above to learn more about the RISE Project.

-To stay up-to-date on this Project, sign up for our newsletter.
+To stay up-to-date on this Project, visit the Updates page and sign up for our newsletter.

 This solicitation is supported by Grant No. 2018-V3-GX-K018, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, conclusions or recommendations expressed in this Project are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice.